List of former state routes in Georgia (1–199): State Route 3E (Atlanta–Marietta)

 State Route 3E (SR 3E) was a state highway that existed in Atlanta and Marietta.
 It traversed portions of Fulton and Cobb counties.
 At least as early as 1919, SR 3 traveled on essentially the same path through these two cities as it currently does.
 By the end of 1926, US 41 had been designated on this entire segment of SR 3, which had a "completed hard surface".

 Late in 1937, SR 3 was split into two parts between Atlanta and the northwest part of Marietta.
 US 41/SR 3 traveled northwest on the original path, while SR 3E traveled north-northwest on a more eastern path between the two cities.
 SR 3E's path from SR 120 in the east part of Marietta to US 41/SR 3 in the northwestern part of the city.
 The rest of SR 3E was under construction.
 By the end of the year, SR 3W was established, traveling northwest with US 41 on Marietta Street and Old Marietta Road, while SR 3E traveled north-northwest on Hemphill Street and Northside Drive.
 All of SR 3E in the northern part of Atlanta was hard surfaced.
 From the north part of the city to the northwest part, the highway had completed grading, but was not surfaced.
 Later that year, all of SR 3E from Atlanta to northwest of the Fulton–Cobb county line had a completed hard surface.

 In 1940, nearly the entire segment of SR 3E in Marietta had a completed hard surface.
 It was under construction from northwest of the Fulton–Cobb county line to the eastern part of Marietta.
 By the end of the next year, the entire length of SR 3E had a completed hard surface.
 By February 1948, SR 3E was moved off of Hemphill Avenue.
 It, along with US 41 Temp., followed US 19 on Spring Street, then traveled west on 14th Street and resumed the Northside Drive path.
 By April 1949, US 41 Temp./SR 3E's southbound lanes traveled on Hemphill Avenue.
 By the middle of 1950, US 41 Temp./SR 3E was shifted off of US 19 on Spring Street and 14th Street, and traveled on Hemphill Avenue again.
 In 1952, US 41 Temp. was redesignated as part of the US 41 mainline.
 In 1985, SR 3E was decommissioned.

 State Route 3S (Marietta)

 State Route 3S (SR 3S) was a state highway that existed in the city limits of Marietta in Cobb County, Georgia.
 By the end of 1965, it was designated from SR 3 to SR 5.
 Between 1974 and March 1980, SR 3S was redesignated as SR 3 Spur.

 State Route 4 (1919–1929)

+State Route 4 (SR 4) was a 65.0 mi a state highway that was formed at least as early as 1919.